StructuresComp/dismech-rods/README.md

 #### High priority
 - [ ] Improve robustness of friction.
-- [ ] Add a more sophisticated renderer.
 - [ ] Add contact logic for joints.
 - [ ] Add URDF functionality for instantiating robot.
 - [ ] Add shell functionality.